Search FQXi

 That’s where Rideout and his cosmic family tree comes in.
 Family historians looking at an ancestral tree can work out which members could have influenced others: a mother affects her baby, for instance, but a baby could not have influenced his great-great-great-grandmother.
 In similar manner, Rideout and his colleagues are using "causal set theory" to deduce which spacetime points in the universe could have influenced each other.

-It may lead to another paradigm shift
+It may lead to another paradigm shift of the way we conceptualize the world around us.

 - David Rideout on quantum gravity and causal set theory.